aZerato/Base.SPApp/README.md

 ## Infos

-- Each projects have "build events" (right click > properties on project > Build Events) that copy is own dll in correct folder of Base.SPApp (for this sample all dll are copied in GAC folder).
+- Each project have "build events" (right click > properties on project > Build Events) that copy is own dll in correct folder of Base.SPApp (for this sample all dll are copied in GAC folder).
+- Each project : 3.5 Framework
 - The base solution is created with WSPBuilder.
 To default, an ".snk" file is added.
 For each new project use this signature.
 - to prefer to use the ".bat" file before the shortcut "deploy" from WSPBuilder.